Catheter-related bloodstream infection

-The unique Bactiguard technology reduces microbial adhesion on the catheter
+Reduces microbial adhesion on the catheter

 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids (blood), the noble metals create a galvanic effect which reduces microbial adhesion.
 This means that less bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.

-Excellent blood combability
+Excellent blood compatibility

 Thrombotic complications are common and lead to obstruction of blood flow and catheter dysfunction.
 The catheter may need to be exchanged and the risk of infection increases, leading to increased costs of care.
-Catheter-related thrombosis leads to increased morbidity and may increase mortality due to embolic events.2
+Catheter-related thrombosis leads to increased morbidity and may increase mortality due to embolic events.4

-BIP CVC provides cost savings
+Provides cost savings

 The BIP CVC is used for administration of drugs and intravenous solutions, sample blood and for blood pressure monitoring.
 It is made of polyurethane, coated with the Bactiguard coating and approved for use up to 30 days.

-1. Klevens RM et al. Estimating healthcare associated infections and deaths in U.S. hospitals, 2002 Public Health Rep. 2007 Mar-Apr;122(2):160–6.
+3. Klevens RM et al. Estimating healthcare associated infections and deaths in U.S. hospitals, 2002 Public Health Rep. 2007 Mar-Apr;122(2):160–6.

-2. Wall et al. Catheter-related thrombosis: A practical aproach, Journal of the Intensive Care Society 2016, Vol. 17(2) 160–167
+4. Wall et al. Catheter-related thrombosis: A practical approach, Journal of the Intensive Care Society 2016, Vol. 17(2) 160–167

-4. Saint S. et al. Arch Intern Med.
+5. Saint S. et al. Arch Intern Med.
 2000;160:2670–2675.